UBC-MDS/DSCI_522_Forest_Fire_Analysis/reports/Report.md

 ![](../img/Estimation_and_CI_Plot.png)

+**Hypothesis Testing** *The null hypothesis:* There is no difference in the mean of burnt area based on a fire starting on a weekday vs a weekend day.

 After completing the null hypothesis, we visualized our observed difference in means between the two groups compared to the null hypothesis distribution.
 The resulting histogram shows that our observed